 - Tax preparer

 Without realizing it, we use accounting just about every day whether we mean to or not.
-For example, something as simple as buying your lunch from a restaurant involves accounting for both you and the restaurant.
+For example, something as simple as buying a meal from a restaurant involves accounting for both you and the restaurant.
 You can also use the skills you learn in your accounting program in other careers.
 In your degree program, whether it be an online or on-campus accounting program, you will learn time management skills and develop a good work ethic.

 Organization and Discipline

 The Colangelo College of Business at Grand Canyon University offers leading-edge degrees that address the demands of contemporary business environments.
-To learn about GCU’s business degrees, visit our website or use the Request More Information button at the top of this page.
+To learn about GCU’s Bachelor of Science in Accounting degree or other business degrees, click the Request More Information button at the top of this page.